stonarelli/bibliar/README.md

 ## Bibliar - Search In The Bible
-Buscar en la Biblia de forma divertida y fácil. // Search the Bible in a fun and easy way.
+Buscar en la Biblia de forma divertida y fácil.
+Search the Bible in a fun and easy way.

 Note: This project is a prototype at the moment.

-__Technology / Tecnologia __
+## Technology ##

 * Backend
 	* PHP 5
 	* MySQL